Discovering the garden this summer

 There’s so much to see in our gardens this summer, we’ve rounded up a few of our favourites:

 - You can’t miss the beautiful display of wild flowers surrounding the Hall in our parkland.
 They attract an abundance of wildlife throughout the summer months, including bees and butterflies.

 - Apples are already starting to appear on the trees in the formal fruit garden and orchard.
-These will be picked in mid-late September, ready for our Apple Weekend in early October.
+These will be picked in mid-late September.

 - And don’t forget to look out for our friendly ducklings, they’re growing up fast but they’re still happy to meet our visitors.